Privacy policy | Racecheck

 Data you give to us:

-• Data you give to us when you register to use our services through our website and/or our app.
+• Data you give to us when you register to use our services and/or our Website

 • When you talk to us on the phone.